merlos/iOS-Open-GPX-Tracker/README.md

 Some conditions for a PR to be accepted:

 1) Text displayed in the application shall be internationalized.
-   - To do that use `NSLocalizedString`.
+   - To do that use [NSLocalizedString](https://developer.apple.com/documentation/foundation/nslocalizedstring).
 Search on the code to see examples of usage.
-   - Add the localized string in all the lproj files in the same position.
-Use ChatGPT or DeepL to translate them to other languages.
+   - Add the keys of the localized string to all the `lproj` files.
+Keep this files organized in the same way (~ same line).
+   - Use [ChatGPT](https://chat.openai.com) or [DeepL](https://www.deepl.com/translator) to translate them to other languages.
+For example, for ChatGPT you can use a prompt similar to:
+        ```
+          You are a language translator that is in the process of translating an mobile application for getting GPX traces in an iOS device.

+          Please provide the translation to the following languages:
+          German (de), Spanish (es), Chinese Simplified (zh-Hans), Ukranian (uk), Finnish (fi-FI), Russian (ru),French (fr), Dutch (nl), Portuguese Brazil (pt-BR), Italian (it)

+          of the following strings:

+          "TEXT_KEY" = "This is the text";
+          "TEXT_KEY" = "This is the text";
+          ```

 2) You need to install [swiftlint](https://github.com/realm/SwiftLint) and ensure you're not introducing additional lint warnings.

 3) You need to document the classes and methods that you create explaining what do they do from a blackbox perspective.
 We use [jazzy](https://github.com/realm/jazzy) for the documentation.
 To install jazzy run:
     ```shell
     gem install jazzy